bentodev/bentolang/docs/bento in a nutshell.md

     Hello, world.
 Hello, moon.
 Hello, moon.
 Hello, moon.
 ```

-The static modifier makes a definition behave in effect as a global variable.
+The ```static``` modifier makes a definition behave in effect as a global variable.

-11.5 Keep expressions
+11.5 Object Caching

 The default caching behavior in Bento is sufficient for many tasks, but for some purposes it's too limiting.
 A prime example of this occurs when programming in an object-oriented style.
 In object-oriented programming, an object often encapsulates a number of properties.
 This is naturally expressed in Bento through child definitions -- the parent definition represents the object, and the child definitions represent the properties.
 For example:
 ```